 PROGRAM EDUCATIONAL OBJECTIVES

-PEO describe the professional accomplishments our graduates will attain within a few years of graduation.
+PEOs are broad statements describing the abilities and accomplishments of our alumni within a few years of graduation.
 They reflect the needs and priorities of our program’s constituencies, which include our alumni, their employers, our faculty, and our Advisory Board.
-The PEO for our Bachelors of Engineering program are:
+The PEO for our Bachelor of Engineering program are: